Skip to content

 Tool catalog

-All seventeen brain_* tools, annotated with "use when" guidance for agents.
+All twenty-six memory_* tools, annotated with "use when" guidance for agents.

 This is a curated index over the MCP tool reference, shaped for agents deciding which tool to call.
 Each entry has a one-line purpose, the trigger conditions, and the failure modes you’ll encounter.